websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-navigation/configuring-site-navigation.md

 # Configuring Site Navigation

-There are multiple functionalities in DXP to configure Site Navigation; users can leverage the _Navigation Menu_ application and widget, use a Page Tree, and add and manage Collections.
+There are multiple ways in DXP to configure Site Navigation; you can leverage the _Navigation Menu_ application and widget, use a Page Tree, or add and manage Collections.

 ## Using Site Builder

-Beginning in 7.3, we have a Home page in the DXP Guest site that is a Content Page; previously it was a Widget page.
+Beginning in 7.3, the default home page is a Content Page; previously it was a Widget page.

 ![The Home Page is now a Content Page instead of a Widget Page.](./configuring-site-navigation/images/01.png)